renovatebot/renovate/website/docs/configuration-options.md

 ## prNotPendingHours

 If you set `prCreation=not-pending`, then Renovate will wait until tests are non-pending (all pass or at least one fails) before creating PRs.
-However there are cases where PRs may remainin pending state forever, e.g. absence of tests or status checks that are set to pending indefinitely.
+However there are cases where PRs may remain in pending state forever, e.g. absence of tests or status checks that are set to pending indefinitely.
 Therefore we set an upper limit - default 24 hours - for how long we wait until creating a PR.
 Note also this is the same length of time as for Renovate's own `unpublishSafe` status check for npm.

 ## prTitle